 After a hike in Kananaskis

 Maybe you are going to spend hours scrambling up Opal Ridge.
-Maybe you are planning to spend day climbing Wasootch Peak.
+Maybe you are planning to spend the day climbing Wasootch Peak.
 Whichever hike you’re doing in Kananaskis, you’ll want to unwind on a patio before the drive back to Calgary.
-Instead of making a detour into Bragg Creek (which is also a good option) stop at Woody’s Pub and Patio at the Delta Lodge, Kananaskis.
-It’s a casual bar with an above ground patio, umbrellas for shade and 360-degree mountain views.
+Instead of making a detour into Bragg Creek (which is also a good option), stop at Forte restaurant and patio at the Pomeroy Kananaskis Mountain Lodge.
+The Italian menu features oven-roasted pizzas, house-made pastas and great mountain views.

 After a hike near Canmore